carmstrong/multinode-ceph-vagrant/README.md

 ## Add your Vagrant key to the SSH agent

-Since the client machine will need the Vagrant SSH key to log into the server machines, we need it add it to our local SSH agent:
+Since the admin machine will need the Vagrant SSH key to log into the server machines, we need to add it to our local SSH agent:

 ```console
 $ ssh-add -K ~/.vagrant.d/insecure_private_key